trioderegion/warpgate/README.md

 * location {Object} of the form {x: Number, y: Number} designating the token's _center point_
 * tokenData {TokenData} the base token data from which to spawn a new token and apply updates to it.
 * updates, callsbacks, options: See `warpgate.spawn`.

+### Spawn Callback Functions
+The `callbacks` object has two expected keys: `pre` and `post` and provide a way to execute custom code during the spawning process.
+Both key values are type `async function`.
+Below are the function signatures expected and all arguments are optional.
+If the callback function modifies `updates` or `location`, it is often best to do this via `mergeObject` due to pass by reference restrictions.

+#### `async pre(location, updates)`
+Executed after placement has been decided, but before updates have been issued or tokens spawned.
+Used for modifying the updates based on position of the placement.
+ * `location` {Object} of the form {x: Number, y: Number} designating the token's _center point_
+ * `updates` {Object} The update object passed into `warpgate#spawn`.

+ * `return value` {Promise}

+#### `async post(location, spawnedTokenDoc, updates, iteration)`
+Executed after the token has been spawned and any updates applied.
+Good for animation triggers, or chat messages.
+Additionally, when utilizing the `duplicates` option, the update object used to spawn the next token is passed in for modification for the indicated iteration.
+Note, the same update object is used throughout the spawning process, being modified as desired on each iteration.
+ * `location` {Object} of the form {x: Number, y: Number} designating the token's _center point_
+ * `spawnedTokenDoc` {TokenDocument} The token spawned by this iteration.
+ * `updates` {Object} The update object from the just spawned token.
+Will be applied to default prototoken data for next iteration
+ * `iteration` {Number} The iteration index of the _next_ iteration.
+0-indexed.

+ * `return value` {Promise}

+## Mutation Commands

+### `async warpgate.mutate(tokenDoc, updates = {}, callbacks = {}, options = {})`

+Given an update argument identical to `warpgate.spawn` and a token document, will apply the changes listed in the updates and (by default) store the change delta, which allows these updates to be reverted.
+Mutating the same token multiple times will "stack" the delta changes, allowing the user to remove them one-by-one in opposite order of application (last in, first out).

+ * tokenDoc {TokenDocument}: Token document to update, does not accept Token Placeable.
+ * updates {Object = {}}: As `warpgate.spawn`.
+ * callbacks {Object = {}}.
+Two provided callback locations: `delta` and `post`.
+Both are awaited. delta {Function(delta, tokenDoc)} Called after the update delta has been generated, but before it is stored on the actor.
+Can be used to modify this delta for storage (ex.
+Current and Max HP are increased by 10, but when reverted, you want to keep the extra Current HP applied.
+Update the delta object with the desired HP to return to after revert, or remove it entirely.
+    @param {Object} delta.
+Computed change of the actor based on `updates`.
+    @param {TokenDocument} tokenDoc.
+Token being modified. post {Function(tokenDoc, updates)} Called after the actor has been mutated and after the mutate event has triggered.
+Useful for animations or changes that should not be tracked by the mutation system.
+    @param {TokenDocument} tokenDoc.
+Token that has been modified.
+    @param {Object} updates.
+See parent `updates` parameter.

+@param {Object = {}} options
+  comparisonKeys: {Object = {}}. string-string key-value pairs indicating which field to use for comparisons for each needed embeddedDocument type.
+Ex.
+From dnd5e: {'ActiveEffect' : 'label'}
+  permanent: {Boolean = false}.
+Indicates if this should be treated as a permanent change to the actor, which does not store the update delta information required to revert mutation.

+@return {Promise<Object>} The change produced by the provided updates, if they are tracked (i.e. not permanent).

+### `async warpgate.revert(tokenDoc)`

+### Mutate Callback Functions
+Two provided callback locations: `delta` and `post`.
+Both are awaited and operate similarly to the callbacks used in `warpgate.spawn`.

+#### `async delta(delta, tokenDoc)`
+Called after the update delta has been generated, but before it is stored on the actor.
+Can be used to modify this delta for storage.
+For example, current and Max HP are increased by 10, but when reverted, you want to keep the extra Current HP applied.
+Update the delta object with the desired HP to return to after revert, or remove it entirely.
+ * `delta` {Object}: Computed change of the actor based on `updates`.
+ * `tokenDoc` {TokenDocument}: Token being modified.

+ * `return value` {Promise}

+### `async post(tokenDoc, updates)`
+Called after the actor has been mutated and after the mutate event has triggered.
+Useful for animations or changes that should not be tracked by the mutation system.
+ * tokenDoc {TokenDocument}: Token that has been modified.
+ * updates {Object}: See parent `updates` parameter.

+ * `return value` {Promise}

+## Crosshairs Commands

+### `async warpgate.crosshairs.show(size = 1, icon = 'icons/svg/dice-target.svg', label = '')`
+Creates a circular template attached to the cursor.
+Its size is in grid squares/hexes and can be scaled up and down via shift+mouse scroll.
+Resulting data indicates the final position and size of the template.
+* size {Number} How large to draw the circular template in grid squares
+* icon {String} Icon to display in the center of the template
+* lable {String} Text to display under the template

+`return value` {Object}: Contains all of the fields as MeasuredTemplateData with the following changes
+* `width` {Number} the final size of the template's diamater in grid squares.
+* `cancelled` {Boolean} if the user cancelled creation via right click.

+## Helper Functions

 ### `async warpgate.wait(timeMs)`
 Helper function.
 Waits for a specified amount of time in milliseconds (be sure to await!).
 Useful for timings with animations in the pre/post callbacks.